grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-crypto/hasher.md

 ---
 title: 'Hasher'
 description: 'Object returned by crypto.createHash().
 It allows adding more data to be hashed and to extract digests along the way.'
-excerpt: 'Object returned by crypto.createHash().
+description: 'Object returned by crypto.createHash().
 It allows adding more data to be hashed and to extract digests along the way.'
 weight: 80
 ---